TranNhatTan14/Obsidian/content/Zettelkasten/Life.md

 ### Productivity

 - You can read faster than you can speak, avoid **subvocalizaion** with humming or counting silently
-- The quickest way to learn more complex vocabulary is also the most fun: **read more, keep a list**
 - Trình bày những thứ phức tạp một cách dễ hiểu

 ### Memory